Gold Price in Hong Kong (HKD)

 What gold actually costs in Hong Kong

-Real dealer prices — not spot converted to HKD — with the premium over international spot as a first-class field.
+Real dealer prices — not spot converted to HKD — with the premium over international spot included when live spot and FX inputs are available.

-Hong Kong dealer gold prices are tracked from 4 sources, priced in HKD, with the premium over international spot computed per quote.
+Hong Kong dealer gold prices are tracked from 1 source, priced in HKD, with the premium over international spot computed whenever live reference inputs are available.

 Dealer quotes